UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/provider.md

 Name | Description
 ------------ | -------------
-[onServerConnected](scripting/sdg/unturned/provider/onserverconnected) | A delegate field called when a player joins [onServerDisconnected](scripting/sdg/unturned/provider/onserverdisconnected) | A delegate field called when a player leaves
+[onServerConnected](scripting/sdg/unturned/provider/onserverconnected) | An event called on the server when a player joins [onServerDisconnected](scripting/sdg/unturned/provider/onserverdisconnected) | An event called on the server when a player leaves

 ### Delegates: